 - Paid Vacation: Most nannies receive two weeks of paid vacation, and some families try to schedule this during a time that may coincide with other school vacations (like the weeks between Christmas and New Year’s or a week during summer).

 - Paid Sick Days: The amount offered is usually four or five days, but that is up to your discretion.

 - Holiday Bonus or Tip: Approximately one week’s salary, plus a thoughtful gift from the kids.

 - Transportation reimbursement or supplement: This varies depending on where you live.
-If you live in New York City, it’s come to provide your nanny with an unlimited monthly metrocard to ease her commute to work.
-If your nanny drives (your car or his or her own personal car) to run errands or bring the kids to school, it’s typical to reimburse gas and tolls.
+If you live in New York City, it’s come to provide your nanny with an unlimited monthly MetroCard to ease her commute to work.
+If your nanny drives (your car or his or her car) to run errands or bring the kids to school, it’s typical to reimburse gas and tolls.

 Some of the things you can do to reduce your Nanny cost

-This is when one nanny watches two or more children at the same time from different families.
-In some instances, you or the other family may already have a nanny you love, and want to start the share to cut down on each individual family’s costs (cha-ching!).
+This is when one nanny watches two or more children simultaneously from different families.
+Sometimes, you or the other family may already have a nanny you love and want to start the share to cut down on each family’s costs (cha-ching!).

-It’s up to both families and the nanny hired to coordinate the schedule, location of the caregiving (either at one host family’s house or split up between the two family’s homes) and any other important details (who will manage the nanny or how communication will work between everyone in the share agreement).
-It can get tricky, so make sure you pick a shared family that you see eye-to-eye with on the big stuff like discipline, activities, learning methods, etc.
+It’s up to both families and the nanny hired to coordinate the schedule, location of the caregiving (either at one host family’s house or split up between the two family’s homes), and any other important details (who will manage the nanny or how communication will work between everyone in the share agreement).
+It can get tricky, so pick a shared family you see eye-to-eye on the big stuff like discipline, activities, learning methods, etc.

-Typically, the hourly rate for this type of nanny is higher than one for a full-time nanny for just one family, since she is caring for more than one child.
+Typically, the hourly rate for this type of nanny is higher than one for a full-time nanny for just one family since she is caring for more than one child.
 But since both families split the cost, the personal cost per family is lower.
-(And yes, both families are responsible for the taxes associated with hiring the nanny.)
+(And yes, both families are responsible for the taxes of hiring the nanny.)